silvabacc/KGB/README.md

 2. Install dependecies via `npm install`
 3. Create an .env file and copy the values from env.defaults
    * Default port is `4000`
+   * To get GCP environment credentials, you need to get them from Firebase.
+You can view all service accounts associated with your project in the Service accounts tab of your settings > Project Settings in the Firebase console.
+You generate a new key which you can download a JSON file.
+Use this JSON file to fill in the GCP variables
 4. Run the application either `npm run dev`
    * Ensure that you're in the `api` directory before starting